• Office Hours : Monday, 3.00 – 4.00 and by appointment

 Each member of the group will select an outside scholarly article that elaborates on the week’s general topic.
 Please use Lexis-Nexis or ProQuest or another academic database as your source.
 It is your responsibility to show how your selection relates to that week’s topic and readings.

-Each member of the peer group will have five (5) minutes to relate one reading; there will be additional time to engage your classmates in discussion.
+Each member of the peer group will have about seven (7) minutes to relate one reading; there will be additional time to engage your classmates in discussion.
 Be as creative as you’d like to be when presenting your information.
 You must create a Powerpoint presentation, upload it to Slideshare.net, and link it to your student blog.
+Your presentation is limited to seven slides and must contain a closing credit slide that contains your contact information as well as credits for any illustrations or photographs used.

 There are two posts required; no late posts accepted.

-(1) Before class, you must post an abstract (including correct APA citation).
-The post should also link to your Powerpoint presentation on Slideshare.net and any outside source material (such as YouTube files) that you use in the presentation.
+1. Before class, you must post (to the course blog) an abstract in your words (including correct APA citation that links to the resource) as well as a paragraph that explains how the reading relates to the course topics.
+Thus, you need at least two paragraphs!
+This post should also link to your Powerpoint presentation on Slideshare.net and any outside source material (such as YouTube files) that you use in the presentation.
+(100 points, assuming all requirements are met)

 Students are expected to attend all classes and are responsible for completing all course material on deadline.
 You must e-mail me if you miss class because of illness or emergency.
 This communication is part of your class participation.
 Moreover, rather than ask me what happened while you were away, you should also check the course blog as well as talk to your classmates to “see what you missed.”
 In-class assignments cannot be made up except by arrangement.